Integrable scalar cosmologies with matter and curvature: Appendix. Upper and lower bounds for the integral

-0.1cm Fig.\,30 and 31 are plots of the functions $T_{\eep}^{\pm}$ over different time intervals (namely: for $t \in (0,10^{-90})$ and for $t \in (0,240)$, respectively).
+\\ Fig.\,30 and 31 are plots of the functions $T_{\eep}^{\pm}$ over different time intervals (namely: for $t \in (0,10^{-90})$ and for $t \in (0,240)$, respectively).
 The graphs of $T_{\eep}^{\pm}$ are very close in Fig.\,30, and practically coincide in Fig.\,31.
 Let us recall that, according to Eq.\,\eqref{TmtcTp}, we have $T^{-}_{\eep}(t) \leqs \tc(t)/\te \leqs T^{+}_{\eep}(t)$ for all $t >0$.
 For $t$ in the ranges of the two figures these bounds, being very close, determine $\tc(t)/\te$ up to a very small uncertainty; in particular, $\tc(t)/\te$ is approximated with excellent accuracy by the mean value $(1/2) (T^{-}_{\eep} + T^{+}_{\eep})(t)$.
-For all the computations in the final paragraph of subsection \ref{Models2} (and in particular, to construct Figs.\,8-15 therein) we have used this approximation for $\tc(t)/\te$ (with $\ell,L$ as in \eqref{fixelmp}).
+We have used this approximation of $\tc(t)/\te$ (with $\ell,L$ as in Eq.\,\eqref{fixelmp}) for all the computations in the final paragraph of subsection \ref{Models2} (and in particular, to construct Figs.\,8-15).
 To conclude, let us remark that Fig.\,31 exhibits the approximate linear dependence $\tc(t)/\te \simeq t$ for positive (not too large) values of the coordinate time $t$, in accordance with the expansion given in Eq.\,\eqref{tccomp}.